Essential Website Audit Tools: Speed, SEO, and Accessibility

 Accessibility

 Did you know there are standards for accessibility on the web?
-Accessibility means that people with disabilities, such as color-blindness, full-blindness, and deafness, can still access your website.
+Accessibility means that people with color blindness, full blindness, and deafness, can still access your website.
 For example, Some people with disabilities browse the web through screen readers that read aloud to them the content on the screen.
-Roughly
+Roughly 20% of people qualify as having some form of disability and would benefit from accessibility on the web, so make sure your site’s easy to use for one-fifth of your audience.
+Here’s how to check if your website is accessible.

 #5: AChecker